 I kind of blew it for Chuck.

-Anyway, here he is, Charles Barkley on CNN.
+Charles Barkley on CNN.

-This aired last night, Brooke Baldwin interviewing Chuck.
+Brooke Baldwin interviewing Chuck.

-Would we still have a slain 18-year-old with the outrage be there if the cop was black?
+Would the outrage be there if the cop was black?

 The notion that white cops are out there just killing black people, that's ridiculous.

-It just fled out ridiculous.
+It's just flat out ridiculous.

-You know, they're the only thing in the ghetto between this place being the wild wild west.
+You know, they're the only thing in the ghetto between this place being the wild, wild west.

 So this notion that cops are out there just killing black men, it's ridiculous.

-And I hate that narrative coming out of that out of this entire situation.
+And I hate that narrative coming out of that, out of this entire situation.

-Oh man.
+Oh, man.

 See, we're back again to the same old thing.